Charles E W Bean, Diaries, AWM38 3DRL 606/75/1 - March - April 1917 - Part 12

 I only left school about

-3 momths ago.
+3 months ago.
 I pretty sure that

 they wouldn't cry out for

-volunteers if school boys were
+volunteers if School boys were

 allowed to go.
 I reckon we'd